 Therefore, with relief, I hereby outsource my worries about the A's and the USA, to Billy Beane and Barack Obama.
 The job is yours, guys, I'll let you do it.
 Go ahead and trade for a slugger who won't be sticking around to help the A's win their next championship.
 Go ahead and send gazillions more dollars to General Motors and their incompetent management.
 Go ahead and overhaul the health care system using the advice of a man who sends scouts the world over and somehow can't manage to find 25 healthy young men.
 I probably won't understand any of those decisions in the slightest, but I'm fairly confident that you've thought it through, so I'll trust your judgment.
 I'll probably check in from time to time to make sure you're not burning the toast, but mostly, you're on your own from now on.

-I shall now return to my life, to focus on bringing home the bacon from the fruits of my labor, and on enjoying more time with my wife and three daughters, the apples of my eye.
+I shall now return to my life, to focus on bringing home the bacon from the fruits of my labor, and on enjoying more time with my wife and three kids, the apples of my eye.
 Bon appetit, my friends.